Wild orbits and generalised singularity modules: stratifications and quantisation: Wild stratifications

 \subsection{Quotients}

-Again we can take out the action of the Weyl group.
-Namely, $W$ acts naturally on Levi filtrations (diagonally on each term), preserving the partial order; analogously, it acts diagonally on $\mf t^s$, in continuous fashion, for any integer $s \geq 1$.
+Again one can take out the action of the Weyl group.
+Namely, $W$ acts naturally on (each term of) Levi filtrations, preserving the partial order; analogously, it acts diagonally on $\mf t^s$, in continuous fashion, for any integer $s \geq 1$.
 Then the proof of Prop.~\ref{prop:quotient_stratification_weyl} generalises to yield the following: